Withdrawal from 2026 Commonwealth Games

 What we examined

-Our audit followed 2 lines of enquiry:
+Our audit followed 2 lines of inquiry:

 To answer these questions, we examined: